reincarnation of saint Atkins found!

 # diet changes:

-. the usa poverty program
+. the usa poverty programgives kids free juice

 which contains a lot of glucose+fructose